 And somehow it still amazes me that there’s so many beautiful women of all kinds in the library.
 You could take him there ;)

 I like shy boys as long as they eventually open up.
-About half the boys I’ve ever dated have been shy though and I always felt most comfortable with them.posted almost 3 years ago
+About half the boys I’ve ever dated have been shy though and I always felt most comfortable with them.posted about 3 years ago